feralyth/html-css-public-projects/recipe-page/README.md

 ### The challenge

 Users should be able to:

 - View the optimal layout for the interface depending on their device's screen size
+- Structure semantic HTML.

 ## My process